Mohsnmonji/mohsnmonji.github.io/_pages/front.md

   <a href="https://www.concordia.ca/" target="_blank">Concordia University</a>
   and a CRDCN Emerging Scholar with the
   <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-  My research is broadly concerned with the ways in which historical and ongoing systems of inequality — such as racial capitalism, settler colonialism, and imperialism — shape health, well-being, and life chances in settler colonial contexts.
+  My research is broadly concerned with the ways in which historical and ongoing systems of inequality — including settler colonialism and racial capitalism — shape the life chances and well-being of Indigenous peoples in settler colonial contexts.
 </p>

 <!-- Button -->